Towards Reliable Evaluation of Adversarial Robustness for Spiking Neural Networks: Preliminaries

 where $\boldsymbol{V}^l(t)$, $\boldsymbol{s}^l(t)$, and $\boldsymbol{W}^l$ denote the membrane potential, spike output, and synaptic weight matrix in layer $l$ at time step $t$, respectively. $H(x)$ is the Heaviside step function. $F(\cdot)$ and $R(\cdot)$ represent the membrane potential update and reset mechanisms, respectively.
 Different neuron models adopt different definitions for these two functions.

 In this paper, we primarily employ the Leaky Integrate-and-Fire (LIF) neuron model:

 Here, $\lambda \in (0,1)$ is the membrane potential decay coefficient.
 The reset mechanism adopts a hard reset.

 To evaluate the generality of the proposed attack, we employ several neuron models in addition to the standard LIF neuron, including its variant LIF-2, the Integrate-and-Fire (IF) neuron, and the Parallel Spiking Neuron (PSN)~\cite{fang2023parallel}.
-Detailed configurations of these models are provided in the Supplementary Materials.
+Detailed configurations of these models are provided in the Appendix \cref{S2}.

 Regardless of the neuron model, backpropagation in SNNs requires approximating $\frac{dH}{dx}$ through surrogate gradients.
 For example, the arctangent (Atan) surrogate gradient function is defined as: